-What’s an ERN?European Reference Networks (ERN) are virtual networks involving Reference Centers across Europe.
+What’s an ERN?European Reference Networks (ERN) are virtual networks involving Reference Centres across Europe.
 They aim to tackle complex or rare diseases and conditions, that require highly specialised treatment and concentrated knowledge and resources.
 Rare patient cases can be discussed by a ‘virtual’ advisory board of medical specialists across different countries and disciplines in a dedicated and secure IT platform, constructed by the EU Commission specifically for ERNs.
 This way it is the medical knowledge and expertise that travel rather than the patients, who have the comfort of staying in their supportive home environments.
 Information on Cross-border Healthcare

 How will ERNs help patients?

 Between 6.000 and 8.000 rare diseases affect or will affect an estimated 30 million people in the European Union.
 Many of these rare diseases cause chronic pain and suffering, and a number of them can be life-threatening.
 The negative impact on the quality of life of affected patients, many of whom are children, is significant.

 An unfortunate feature of rare diseases and complex conditions is the scarcity and fragmentation of specialist knowledge, which is often not available in the patient’s region or country.
 Many patients therefore do not find a satisfactory explanation for their symptoms or the necessary knowledge on treatment options.
 Consequently, many patients and their families rely on the internet to search for doctors and Reference Centre with the expertise to give them the best possible chance of survival.

 By consolidating knowledge and expertise scattered across countries, the ERNs will give Reference Centres access to a much larger pool of expertise.
 This will result in better chances for patients to receive an accurate diagnosis and advice on the best treatment for their specific condition.